 - 4.19 The activity administered to individuals should be the minimum consistent with obtaining adequate information, especially for administrations to individuals who are not expected to benefit directly.
 Research involving high radiation doses may be approved if specific justification is provided.
 The justification must apply to the individual recipient as well as to the population as a whole.
-All unnecessary administrations should be avoided. - 4.20 ARSAC expects that when an application relating to a research trial is submitted, estimates of effective dose from novel radiopharmaceuticals will be based on the best information available at the time.
+All unnecessary administrations should be avoided. - 4.20 ARSAC expects that when an application for a research trial involving novel radiopharmaceuticals is submitted, estimates of effective dose will be based on the best information available at the time.
 Where such estimates are not possible from similar existing human studies, data from animal dosimetry studies, or where practicable from human studies involving extremely low radiation doses, should be submitted as part of the application.
-References to published works should be included on the PRA form or, where this is not available; any unpublished data should be sent in with the application. - 4.21 More accurate information on dosimetry may be available at a later date.
-In order to help ARSAC in its task of reviewing future applications, such information should be made available to the ARSAC Support Unit as soon as possible.
+References to published works should be included on the PRA form with copies submitted with the application or, where this is not available; any unpublished data should be provided. - 4.21 More accurate information on dosimetry may be available once the trial commences.
+To help ARSAC in its task of reviewing future applications, such information should be made available to the ARSAC Support Unit as soon as possible.